y0203j/defect-detection-demo/readme.md

 ---

+## End-to-End ML Lifecycle Coverage

+This project demonstrates hands-on involvement across the full ML lifecycle:
+- Raw industrial image filtering and preprocessing
+- Weakly supervised label generation using classical computer vision
+- Deep learning model training and evaluation for semantic segmentation
+- Hardware-aware benchmarking on CPU, GPU, and MPS
+- Edge-oriented optimisation via post-training quantization
+- Model integration into a production-style FastAPI service

+---

 ## Analysis & Future Work

 1.This prototype currently implements Dynamic Quantization, which primarily targets `Linear` and `RNN` layers in PyTorch.
 Since the MobileNetV2 backbone is composed almost entirely of Convolutional (`Conv2d`) layers, the Dynamic Quantization engine bypasses the majority of the network, resulting in minimal compression.To achieve the compression goal, the pipeline requires upgrading to Post-training Static Quantization.

 2.The recall (96.69%) is pretty good.
-For further improvement, precision-recall curve is idea to dynamically tune the decision threshold (currently 0.5) for specific manufacture floor requirements.
+For further improvement, precision-recall curve would be idea to dynamically tune the decision threshold (currently 0.5) for specific manufacturing floor requirements.

 ---

-**Author:** JY

----

-## Accessible Web Demo (new)
+## Web Demo & Accessibility Considerations

+To demonstrate real-world integration and usability, the project includes an accessible web-based demo built with FastAPI and Docker.

-An accessible single-page demo is included under `deploy/static/index.html`.
+A single-page demo is included under `deploy/static/index.html`.
 It provides a keyboard-friendly, screen-reader-friendly interface that:

 - Lets you upload an image and see a pass/fail result announced (ARIA live regions).
 - Shows a visual overlay image with detected defect areas (red overlay) and a yellow bounding box for the detected region.